Local data for local policy

 Who are we?

-The Great Collaboration is a partnership project between Herefordshire Green Network, Caplor Horizons and Fownhope Parish Council.
+The Great Collaboration began as a partnership project between Herefordshire Green Network, Caplor Horizons and Fownhope Parish Council.
 It has been funded by the MCS Foundation.
+It is now being managed by The Place-Based Initiative Ltd with a remit to expand its coverage nationally.

 Collaborations

-It has involved collaborations with HALC (Herefordshire Association of Local Councils), NALC (National Association of Local Councils), the Centre for Alternative Technology and Herefordshire based national sustainability experts.
+The initial development involved collaborations with HALC (Herefordshire Association of Local Councils), NALC (National Association of Local Councils), the Centre for Alternative Technology and Herefordshire based national sustainability experts.
+Wider connections are now being made to other networks around the country as well as the Society of Local Council Clerks (SLCC).

 What makes us unique?